Humboldt Penguin vs Northern Rockhopper Penguin

 Do Humboldt Penguins and Northern Rockhopper Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.